KatSamson-dev/ElevatorDemo/System Design/Readme.txt

 The Unit testing appication tests the Update and calling functionality of the main application.

+Included is also a rough diagram to show how analytics could be gathered on the elevators and used to generate insights such as foot traffic in the building and when to clean certain floors.
+The idea here is that the controller would access data coming from edge computers on the elevators and then transfer that data to a server where building operations would be running.
+That data is then ingested to azure through a pipeline resulting in BI dashboards.

 ##Dependencies
 No external dependencies are required to build the application however draw.io is required for system design files